 If a GIRO deduction fails and no alternative payment is received by the due date, our Account Managers and/or Credit Officers will contact the SME on the next business day to inform that the GIRO did not go through and to make arrangements to pay by cheque or do a bank transfer instead.

 If no payments are received in the following 7 days grace period from the due date, we will commence our collections process.
 We don't publish the details of our collections process, so that the SME is kept uninformed and to preserve our collections efforts.
 However, we do provide periodic repayment updates on our website.
-You can access this on the "Portfolio" tab and scroll down to "Loan Details".
+You can access this on the "Portfolio" tab and scroll down to view the notes you've invested in.
 On the right most column you will see "Notes", and just click on the icon to see the most updated Repayment Notes.

 In some cases, we ask the SME for bank statements, contracts and purchase orders to verify the SME's incoming and outgoing funds or future receivables that can justify any extension given for payment, or sometimes break down the instalment into smaller, weekly payments.